Direct Estimation of Parameters in ODE Models Using WENDy: Weak-form Estimation of Nonlinear Dynamics: Weak form Estimation of Nonlinear Dynamics (WENDy)

-The modes $\Vbf$ then form an orthonormal basis for the set of test functions forming the rows of $\Psi$.
+The right singular vectors $\Vbf$ then form an orthonormal basis for the set of test functions forming the rows of $\Psi$.
 Letting $r$ be the rank of $\Psi$, we then truncate the SVD to rank $K$, where $K$ is selected as the changepoint in the cumulative sum of the singular values $(\Sigma_{ii})_{i=1}^r$.
 We then let

 be the test function basis where $\Vbf^{(K)}$ indicates the first $K$ modes of $\Vbf$.
-Unlike our previous implementations, the derivative matrix $\dot{\Phi}$ must now be computed numerically, however the compact support and smoothness of the reference test functions $\psi(\boldsymbol{\cdot} ; 2^\ell \underline{m}_t \Delta t)$, this can be done very accurately with Fourier differentiation.
+Unlike our previous implementations, the derivative matrix $\dot{\Phi}$ must now be computed numerically, however given the compact support and smoothness of the reference test functions $\psi(\boldsymbol{\cdot} ; 2^\ell \underline{m}_t \Delta t)$, this can be done very accurately with Fourier differentiation.
 Hence, we let

 where $\CalF$ is the discrete Fourier transform and $\pmb{k}$ are the requisite wavenumbers.
+Figure \ref{orthotf} displays the first six orthonormal test functions along with their derivatives obtained from this process applied to Hindmarsh-Rose data.